Zachwm/youtube-views-prediction/README.md

 | Mean Absolute Error | 1.35e6 |
 | R² Score | 0.06 |

-➡️ **Interpretation**: YouTube virality is influenced by external factors (promotion, algorithm, trends) that are not captured in metadata.
-This makes accurate prediction extremely challenging.
+➡️ **Interpretation**: YouTube virality is influenced by factors such as thumbnail, and actual video content that are not captured in metadata.
+This makes getting an accurate prediction from meta-data often impossible.

 ---